lfaucheux/PyLUCCBA/README.md

 Actually, it looks like extending the horizon of the project may be a good idea to see whether one of the two temporal profiles -- shown above -- exhibit positive values over the long run.
 Put differently, let's vizualize when the project exhibits positive carbon profitabilities for each annualization approach.

-•	*NB1: the project horizon must be long enough for such a period to exist.
+•	*NB1: the project horizon must be long enough for such the payback period to exist.
 Hence the extension from 20 years to 50 years that is configured below.*

-•	*NB2: given that cultivation and its associated emission flows generally -- depending on the type of final land use -- end one year before the end of the project, projects' last years are structurally more environment-friendly, which increases projects' carbon profitabilities, in some cases to such an extent that this last year actually becomes the payback period, hence the NB1*.
+•	*NB2: given that cultivation and its associated flows of emission generally -- depending on the type of final land use -- finish before the end of the project, projects' last years are structurally more environment-friendly, which increases projects' carbon profitabilities, in some cases to such an extent that these last year actually become the payback period, hence the NB1*.

     >>> cba._clear_caches()         # we clear the cache of our instance since we are going to change a calculation parameter.
     GlobalWarmingPotential          # the tool enumerates the caches that have been cleaned.